-In the three months ended March 31, 2024, the Company revised its estimate of research services expected to be performed under the collaboration and license agreement with Neurocrine entered into in January 2023 (the "2023 Neurocrine Collaboration Agreement").
-The change in estimate resulted in additional revenue recognized of approximately \$7.3 million in the three months ended March 31, 2024.
+In the three months ended March 31, 2024, April 2024, the Company revised its estimate of research services expected to be performed announced that the joint steering committee with Neurocrine selected a development candidate for the glucocerebrosidase 1 gene therapy program for Parkinson's disease and other GBA1-mediated diseases (the "GBA1 program") under the collaboration and license agreement with Neurocrine entered into in January 2023 (the "2023 Neurocrine Collaboration Agreement").
+The change in estimate resulted in additional joint steering committee selection of a development candidate for the GBA1 Program triggered a \$3.0 million milestone payment to the Company.
+The Company recorded the \$3.0 million as collaboration revenue recognized of approximately \$7.3 million during the three months ended March 31, 2024 June 30, 2024.